brucezztong/ZZTong-Prefabs/README.txt

 thanks to TFP for creating inspiring POIs and amazing arrangements of blocks.

 One or more POIs may include references to "Canuck Coffee" by Not-a-Gamer Gaming (DaphyDuck91 and Genosis).
-NAGG, as they are known, provide a number of POIs in their own mod and the CompoPack, as well as providing YouTube/Twitch entertainment and hosting a nice community on their servers.
+NAGG, as they are known, have provided to the community a number of POIs as well as providing YouTube/Twitch entertainment.

 Finally, special thanks to Stallionsden and Battlepapi of CompoPack fame, plus any and all who lurk on in the #prefabbers-hangout Discord channel.
 Their